The Fixer’s Manifesto gets a creative makeover

 Which part of the Fixer's Manifesto do you connect with most?

 Probably point 7.
 Embrace the stuff we already have.
 I love Sugru, not just for its practical use but for its creative potential.
 Who doesn’t want a lamp with a happy face on it...?

 You can enjoy the awesome illustrations (and join the fixing revolution at the same time) by downloading, printing and displaying your own Fixer’s Manifesto with pride.
-And make sure you follow us on Facebook, Instagram and Twitter to see the full series of short animations that we’re sharing over the coming weeks.
+Oh and make sure you follow us on Facebook, Instagram and Twitter too :).